zeeshaanahmad/fsnd-p4-conference-central/README.md

 ```

 ### Solution for multiple inequality query problem
 The problem with querying for sessions which do not have type workshop and start before 7 PM is that it cannot be queried in one go.
-The reason is that the App Engine does not not allow multiple inequalities in one query.
+The reason is that the App Engine does not not allow multiple inequalities on different properties in one query.
 When attempted to do so, it throws an exception.
+AppEngine only allows multiple inequalities on one property.
 So in order to handle this scenario, the implemented solution first filters the sessions on type and fetches all the sessions which are not the type of Workshop from datastore, and then the result is iterated to check if each session meets the second inequality condition of starting before 7 PM.
 Later, the filtered results are returned to client as SessionForms ProtoRPC message containing list of filtered sessions.

 ## Task 4 Explanation